svlobanov/accel-web-manager/README.md

 Now follow http://YOUR_SERVER_IP_OR_HOSTNAME:8018/ (default creds: admin/accel if you have not change the password)

+### Upgrade guide

+1. Backup `/var/lib/accel-web-manager/backend/*_settings.py`, `/var/lib/accel-web-manager/nginx/*`
+2. Install the new version using installation guide
+3. Check the diff between old and new settings files.
+Modify new `*_settings.py` files according to backed up files.
+Most probably, you only need to return your old `bras_settings.py`
+4. Restart the backend: `sudo systemctl enable accel-web-manager`
+5. Refresh Web-UI in your browser (ctrl/cmd+shift+r in chrome)

 ## Configuration

 > Be careful with spaces when editing .py configuration files